Aug. 23, 2013 by Pat Tully

 The Art Library is in the Davison Art Center at 301 High Street.
 It contains collections in art, architecture and photography.
 Reserve services for most art classes are also provided in the Art Library.
 Susanne Javorski is the Art Librarian.

 The Science Library (commonly known as SciLi, pronounced sci’li) is in the Exley Science Center at 265 Church Street.
 It contains collections in the sciences.
 It also houses the DVD collection and compact storage on the ground floor with print science journals and older materials in all subject areas.
-Andrew Klein is the Science Librarian.
+Melissa Behney is the Science Librarian.

 Q: How do I get to the library’s website?

 Just go to: http://www.wesleyan.edu/library/.
-The library’s website has links to our online catalog, online indexes and databases, available journals, reference sources, and other information and services.
+The library’s website has links to information on our resources, services, facilities and systems.

-Q: Where can I go for a detailed list of library services and information for students?
+Q: Where can I go for a detailed list of library services and information for undergraduates and graduate students?

 Q: How do I get to material that is on reserve for my class?